For Ages

 At a time when most people have grown weary of the war between the states, two young children are desperate to find their way to the battlefields.
 Jeremy DeGroot wants nothing more than to join a troop as a drummer boy.
 For Dulcie, a runaway slave, freedom means she must head directly toward the fighting in the hopes that she'll become "contraband," that is, property of the Union troops.
 Both Jeremy and Dulcie find a place with the 107th New York Volunteer Regiment and even start to forge a friendship.
-But all that is threatened when they cross paths with the mysterious Charlie, a young Confederate soldier, who may look like the enemy but feels more like a friend.
+But all that is threatened when they keep crossing paths with the mysterious Charlie, a young Confederate soldier, who may look like the enemy but feels more like a friend.

 Young readers who like their fiction filled with exciting historical details, rich characters, and action-packed adventures will be drawn to The Storm Before Atlanta.